My husband doesn’t listen to me.

 How do I get my husband to listen to me?

 God can help you through this, sis.
-You can take advice from marriage therapists and all, but the advice I take from the Lord is straight from His word, the Holy Bible if I’ve got any questions referring to marriage.
+You can take advice from marriage therapists and all, but the advice I take from the Lord is straight from His Word, the Holy Bible if I’ve got any questions referring to marriage.

 I feel like God’s Word is the most reliable concerning marriage, period.
 God’s marriage directions and guidance are right there in his Holy word.

-Whenever I asked myself how do I get my husband to listen to me, I wasn’t just wanting him to listen.
+Honestly, whenever I asked myself how do I get my husband to listen to me, I wasn’t just wanting him to listen.
 What I really wanted was for him to do as I say.

 This is straight to the point.
 Are you wanting your husband to just hear you out and listen to you, or are you wanting him to do something YOU want him to do?